Home > Glossary > Process Mining

 • Status change

-• Other attributes (optional)
+• Further attributes (optional)

 Do you want to optimize your processes using process mining?